 For example, you could allocate 25% to each of four children, or you could choose to leave 50% to one child, 25% to another, and 12.5% to the other two.

 In addition to choosing a primary beneficiary, you must also choose a contingent beneficiary.
-This individual only receives your 401(k) funds if the primary beneficiary passes away.
+This individual only receives your 401(k) funds if the primary beneficiary passes away or disclaims their rights to the account.
 If the primary beneficiary is still alive, the contingent beneficiary doesn’t receive any funds.

 401(k) Beneficiary Rules and Restrictions